aajonusnet/aajonusnet/md/QNA/Q&A Of December 7, 2008.md

 A: Coconut cream will help fractionate bonds of, let's say, magnetic minerals or crystals of old toxic, hardened vegetable oils, hydrogenated vegetable oils or plastic molecules.
 It will help break those down into smaller substances.
 Vinegar will actually eat away things, eat away tissue.

-Q: Well, it's acid, acidic acid.
+Q: Well, it's acid, acetic acid.

 A: It's an acid, yeah.
 Mild acid.
 It usually won't affect good, good, healthy live cells, but it will definitely start melting down dead cells or damaged cells.